 - 1 cup kosher salt

-- Remove chops from packaging, pat dry with paper towels score the skin side in a ¼” cross-hatch pattern with a sharp knife and place In a large glass baking dish.
+Remove the chops from their packaging and pat dry with a paper towel.
+Using a sharp knife, score the skin side in a ¼” cross-hatch pattern.
+Place in a large glass baking dish.